The Great Southern Walk.

 What is the Great Southern Walk?

-The Great Southern Walk will incorporate existing walking tracks through the Kurnell Peninsula, the iconic Royal Coast Track and tracks through the Illawarra Escarpment, with some new connecting tracks in both Royal National Park and the Illawarra Escarpment State Conservation Area and upgraded tracks in Kamay Botany Bay National Park.
+In June 2021, the NSW Government announced the Great Southern Walk, a 67-kilometre track that stretches from Sydney's south to the Illawarra.
+This will use existing walking tracks through the Kurnell Peninsula, the iconic Royal Coast Track and the Illawarra Escarpment.
+It will also include new connecting tracks in Royal National Park and the Illawarra Escarpment State Conservation Area, along with upgraded tracks in Kamay Botany Bay National Park.

 New South Wales's coastal national parks between Sydney and Wollongong are some of the most popular in the state, with high visitation and diverse environmental and cultural values.
 We aim to provide sustainable access to these parks for a range of visitors.
 This investment will enable visitors from independent walkers to small, guided groups to experience Sydney's southern coastline and the Illawarra Escarpment.